onionlai/tint-your-day/README.md

 - Frontend:
     - Run ```yarn start```
     - Open an android simulator or use a mobile phone to scan the QR code on the terminal.
     - The app will connect to our server by default.
 If you want to run on your server, follow the next step.
-(Notes: Default server running at NTU CSIE Workstation only has a 2GB limit, and might be close in the future.)
+(Notes: Default server running at NTU CSIE Workstation has a 2GB limit, and might be closed in the future.)

 - Backend:
     - Setup global variables: MONGO_URL, JWT_SECRET(a random string. this is for creating tokens), PORT and BASE_URL.
 You can put them in a single ```.env``` file in ```backend/```.